Argyle railway station, New South Wales

-Argyle was a railway station on the Crookwell railway line, New South Wales, Australia.
+Argyle railway station was a railway station on the Crookwell railway line, New South Wales, Australia.
 The station opened in 1902 with the opening of the line, and consisted of a 50 ft platform on the down side of the line.
 It gained its name from Argyle in Scotland, and was located adjacent to the Goulburn Training Centre.

 In 1942 a loop siding was constructed, by 1969 both this and the platform had been demolished.
 North of the station lies the bridge over the Wollondilly River.